What is a Bladder Biopsy?

 A bladder biopsy is typically an outpatient procedure and performed at the surgeon’s office or a hospital.
 The procedure typically lasts about 15 to 30 minutes.

-- You will be seated in a customized chair in a reclining position to perform the bladder biopsy.
+- You will be seated in a customized operating table in a reclining position to perform the bladder biopsy.

 - An anesthetic cream is applied to your urethra (the tube that drains urine from your body).